 What is a surname trademark?

-If you are attempting to register a mark that constitutes a surname, there is a good chance your trademark application may be refused for being primarily merely a surname [see TMEP Section 1211].
-In such cases, it might be possible to register the mark depending upon a number of factors.
+If you are attempting to register a mark that constitutes or includes a surname, there is a significant risk that your trademark application may be rejected for being primarily merely a surname.
+It might still be possible to register the mark depending upon certain factors.

 A refusal to register a trademark must be based on something more than the fact that the mark is a surname.
 The keyword here is “primarily” – i.e., whether the primary and only significance of the term is that it constitutes a last name.

-The TTAB has identified the following factors in determining whether a mark is primarily merely a surname:
+The TTAB has identified the following factors in determining whether a mark is primarily merely a surname [see TMEP Section 1211]:

 - whether the surname is rare;